FractalAIResearchLabs/Fathom-DeepResearch/README.md

 ## ✨ Key Innovations

-To this end, we introduce a post-training recipe to create state-of-the-art DeepSearch enabled reasoning model, Fathom-Search-4B.
-We enlist our key contributions below:

 - 🧭 **RL Zero framework for DeepSearch training.**
   We present a novel two-stage RL-Zero framework that helps *steer cognitive behaviors*  developed by the policy model, such as exploration and verification during training.